telerik/maui-docs/demos-and-sample-apps/maui-demo-app.md

 ---
-title: Demo App
+title: SDKBrowser Demo App
 page_title: Telerik .NET MAUI Examples
-description: .NET MAUI - Telerik UI controls for .NET MAUI
+description: "Learn how to download and install the SDKBrowser Demo App and check out the Telerik UI for .NET MAUI controls library."
 slug: maui-demo-app
 tags: .net maui, ui for .net maui, .net maui controls
 position: 1
 ---

-# SDKBrowser Application
+# SDKBrowser Demo Application

 The Telerik UI for .NET MAUI SDKBrowser is a demo application, which demonstrates the available library controls.